 Fall & Spring Mini Grants

 JSL of LaGrange accepts applications twice a year for community grants.
-We are looking to help start-up non-profit community groups in Troup County.
-Max amount awarded per applicant is $2,500, and funds available are based on our yearly fundraising proceeds.
-Additional information and application are available below.
+Public and private non-profit 501c3 entities, including parent groups, community action agencies and other community-based organizations, city/county/state governments in and within a thirty mile radius of Troup County are eligible to apply.
+Max amount awarded per applicant is $2,500 and funds available are based on our yearly fundraising proceeds.

 Tolly Burch Memorial Scholarship